Park Naturalists: Job Duties & Career Requirements

-Park Naturalists help the public to understand the historic, natural and scientific significance of parks.
-They are offered a wide degree of latitude in their jobs and allowed to determine how best to plan, organize and direct programs whether through verbal presentations, practical demonstrations or interactive programs.
-Park Naturalists, sometimes called environmentalists or natural scientists, also perform emergency duties to protect human life, government property, and natural features of park.
+Park naturalists help the public understand the historic, natural and scientific significance of parks.
+They determine how best to plan, organize and direct programs whether through verbal presentations, practical demonstrations or interactive programs.
+Read on to learn more about this profession.

 Becoming a Park Naturalist

-Knowledge of the principles of natural history is required to be an informed Park Naturalist.
-Most positions require a bachelor's degree in Environmental Science, Resource Management or Wildlife Biology and include coursework such as environmental science, ecology, vegetation and earth science.
-Typically those hired on a full-time basis begin as a volunteer or seasonal worker according to the Department of Natural Resources, www.dnr.com.
+Knowledge of the principles of natural history is required to be an informed park naturalist.
+Most positions require a bachelor's degree in environmental education or wildlife biology and include coursework such as environmental science, ecology, vegetation and earth science.
+Typically those hired on a full-time basis begin as a volunteer or seasonal worker according to the Department of Natural Resources.

-Related to Park Naturalists: Job Duties and Requirements for Becoming a Park Naturalist
+Related to Park Naturalists: Job Duties & Career Requirements

 - Recently Updated